 - Use Clean Preamps

 - Use An In-Line Preamp Before The Mic Preamp

 - Use A Noise Suppression Plugin In Your DAW

 Let’s discuss each of these methods in greater detail.

 1. Choose A Condenser Or Active Mic With Low Self-Noise

-Condenser (and other active microphone) have what is known as “self-noise.”
+Condenser microphones (and other active microphones) have what is known as “self-noise.”

 In fact, signal-to-noise ratio (SNR) ratings are given to active microphones based on their self-noise ratings.

 When choosing a condenser or active microphone, check out the self-noise rating.
 Any rating above roughly 20 dBA means the microphone will output a noticeable hiss of noise.

 Sticking to mics with low self-noise is the way to go if we’re looking to reduce microphone noise.